confluentinc/cp-demo/docs/index.rst

 Metrics
 -------

+Use the :ref:`metrics-api` to get data for both the on-prem cluster as well as the |ccloud| cluster.
+The Metrics API is a queryable HTTP API in which the user can POST a query written in JSON and get back a time series of metrics specified by the query.

 #.
 Get the current time minus 1 hour and plus 1 hour.
 These will define an interval when querying the Metrics API.

    .. code-block:: bash